zoffixznet/writing/perl6/20160407-Perl-6-Is-Slower-Than-My-Fat-Momma.md

 ## Conclusion

-Perl 6 is a brand new product, so it doesn't make sense to compare it against products that existed for decades.
+Perl 6 is a brand new product, so it doesn't make sense to compare it against software that existed for decades.
 It is being actively improved and, at least in theory, it should become performant on the level similar to other competing languages.

-You don't have to wait for that to happen, however, thanks to Perl 6's pre-compilation of modules, support of native types, and superb concurrency primitives you can substantially improve the performance of your code *right now.*
+You don't have to wait for that to happen, however.
+Thanks to Perl 6's pre-compilation of modules, support of native types, and superb concurrency primitives you can substantially improve the performance of your code *right now.*